 - Access and use databases for nutrient composition information and generate accurate nutrition information panels for their products

-- Ability to apply critical thinking to topical and ethical issues such as: innovative foods, food wholesomeness, food safety, nutritional value, packaging, marketing, advertising, waste and the environment, regulatory status, biotechnology, intellectual property and food exporting.
+- Apply critical thinking to topical and ethical issues such as: innovative foods, food wholesomeness, food safety, nutritional value, packaging, marketing, advertising, waste and the environment, regulatory status, biotechnology, intellectual property and food exporting